Skip to main content

 Analysis of 125 SaaS and Cloud Providers Listed on US Markets

-To arrive at an understanding of how publicly traded SaaS and cloud companies are calculating and reporting ARR, Ordway conducted an analysis of financial disclosures from companies listed on US capital markets.
+To arrive at an understanding of how publicly traded SaaS and cloud companies are calculating and reporting ARR (annual recurring revenue), Ordway conducted an analysis of financial disclosures from companies listed on US capital markets.
 In total, we reviewed the latest annual reports (e.g. SEC 10-K, 20-F filings) of approximately 125 actively listed SaaS, cloud, and fintech providers on the NYSE and NASDAQ.

 Key Topics Covered: